felgueres/birdseyeview/README.md

 # Vision

+I'm learning what's possible with in the world of computer vision today.
+I'm using a Logicam c920s Pro 1080 and a Sony A5000 as devices for testing.

+These are the different tasks and their status so far.

 | Tasks | Description | Implemented |
 |------|-------------|-------------|
 | Detection | What's in an image.
 Bounding box by frame. | X |